 Are unsecured loans cheaper than secured loans?

-No, the opposite is usually true – because borrowers who take out a secured loan are agreeing for their property (or some other asset the lender is willing to accept as collateral) to be used as security against the loan, those borrowers generally represent a lower risk to lenders and therefore often benefit from cheaper interest rates than someone who is taking out an unsecured loan.
+No, the opposite is usually true – because borrowers who take out a secured loan are agreeing for their property (or some other asset the lender is willing to accept as collateral) to be used as security against the loan, those borrowers generally represent a lower risk to lenders and therefore might have an easy loans application process and a cheaper APR.

-Yes, even if you have a history of missed payments or CCJs it’s often still possible to find a lender that will offer you an unsecured loan.
+Yes, even if you have a history of missed payments or CCJs it’s often still possible to find a lender that will offer you short term loans for bad credit when you need a loan.